ShauryaManiTripathi/mnistTrained/README.md

 # Open mnist.ipynb to see results
-<a href"https://github.com/ShauryaManiTripathi/mnistTrained/blob/master/mnist.ipynb">Click here to open</a>
+<a href="https://github.com/ShauryaManiTripathi/mnistTrained/blob/master/mnist.ipynb">Click here to see </a>